 It’s Not Just About Food Choices …

 Now that you’re making environmentally friendly food choices, don’t forget to dispose of any waste in a responsible manner.
 Food waste is a huge waste and an enormous contributor to climate change.
-In fact, if food waste were a country, it would be the third largest emitter of greenhouse gases.
+In fact, if food waste was a country, it would be the third largest emitter of greenhouse gases.
 To make matters worse, a recent study reports that global food waste is twice as high as previously estimated.

 Speak Out With Your Voice and Your Wallet

 You may think that one person has little ability to move the needle on climate change.
-It’s true, we need to make change on a massive scale, but that collective effort can only be successful with individual lifestyle changes.
+It’s true, we need to make a change on a massive scale, but that collective effort can only be successful with individual lifestyle changes.